Wah Cantonment railway station: History

 Wah Cantt Railway Station, established in the late 19th century during British colonial rule, was primarily built to support the nearby Wah Ordinance Factory, which began operations in 1913.
 This station played a pivotal role in transporting military supplies and materials, especially during the World Wars.
-While some local legends suggest it was constructed on the site of an ancient trading post, these tales are largely considered folklore.
-However, despite its historical significance, some streets around the station still face cleanliness challenges, with people still pooing on the streets to this day.
 Today, Wah Cantt Railway Station continues to serve as a key transportation hub in the region.